CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 ### 1.2 Product Position Statement

 For people who appreciate logging experiences from their day, Journal Time is a journaling app that automatically integrates relevant information, such as photos, into entries.
-Unlike other journaling and note-taking applications, Capture takes care of integrating information into journal entries for its users.
+Unlike other journaling and note-taking applications, Journal Time takes care of integrating information into journal entries for its users.

 ### 1.3 Value Proposition